 The Custody Office is part of the Family Court Division of Lehigh County Court.
 Other offices in this division are the Protection from Abuse Office and the Master in Divorce.

 The Child Custody Office provides court forms and intake assistance to persons seeking a court order involving custody or visitation of minor children.
 The staff of the Custody Office does not provide legal advice.
 Forms and instructions for filing for Child Custody are available at the Self Help Section.

 Generally, a custody case involves a mother and a father who are separated.
 Grandparents may also be involved in a case when the parents live separately, or when one parent has died.
 Others may file for custody if they meet strict legal requirements.

-If the parties cannot reach an agreement in mediation, the case is scheduled for conference before a custody hearing officer, also called a master.
-The parties and their attorneys meet with the master to discuss possible agreements.
-Agreements reached in conference become Orders of Court.
+All other cases are scheduled for conference before a custody hearing officer.
+The parties and their attorneys meet with a hearing officer to discuss possible agreements.
+Agreements reached with a hearing officer become a court order.

-Whether before a judge or master, a hearing is a formal court proceeding where witnesses present testimony, a decision is made, and an order is entered.
+A hearing is a formal court proceeding where witnesses present testimony, a decision is made, and an order is entered.
 Rules of Court and Rules of Evidence apply and must be followed by attorneys and self-represented parties.

 The Court may change an order for custody when necessary to protect the best interests of the child.
 A party may petition the court to modify an order when he or she believes circumstances require a change.
 If a court order is not being followed, a party may file a petition for contempt.
 If the person with whom the child lives wants to move away from Lehigh County, he or she must file a petition for modification/relocation.
-In all of these cases, the parties will meet with a mediator or master in an effort to reach a settlement.
-If settlement efforts are unsuccessful, a hearing will be scheduled before a master or judge.
+In all of these cases, the parties will meet with a mediator or hearing officer in an effort to reach a settlement.
+If settlement efforts are unsuccessful, a hearing will be scheduled before a hearing officer or judge.